ohmyshake/programming-tutorial/book/programming_environment/GUN.md

 :::{note}
+- The `--build` option to specify the code installed in an M1-based Mac.

-gcc -mavx -E -v - </dev/null 2>&1 | grep cc1
+- M1 does not support AVX instructions gcc -mavx -E -v - </dev/null 2>&1 | grep cc1

-gcc -msse -E -v - </dev/null 2>&1 | grep cc1
+- M1 does not support SSE instructions gcc -msse -E -v - </dev/null 2>&1 | grep cc1
 :::